mtumilowicz/java11-concurrency-wait-notify-producer-consumer-problem/README.md

 variables in the main memory just after the thread gets the lock.
 * The values of the shared variables in the main memory are updated with the thread’s working copy value just before the thread releases the lock.
+* The built-in mechanisms for efficiently waiting for a condition to become true—wait and notify—are tightly bound to intrinsic locking, and can be difficult to use correctly.
+To create operations that wait for a precondition to become true before proceeding, it is often easier to use existing library classes, such as blocking queues or semaphores, to provide the desired state-dependent behavior.
+  Blocking library classes such as `BlockingQueue`, `Semaphore`, and other synchronizers, take a look at: https://github.com/mtumilowicz/java11-concurrency-blockingqueue-producer-consumer-problem

 # project description
 We will provide simple solution to producer - consumer problem.